 We worked with HF Holidays to identify what happens before, during and after a trip that takes place.
 What key interactions might their customers have that sway their purchasing decisions?
 Once we identify these interactions we can build a number of themes (see next section) to help boost marketing tactics.

 Are you keen to get going with building a micro-moment wheel for your own customer journey?
-Head to our Resources page to download the PowerPoint template.
-We're happy to share the wheel and icons for your own thinking.
-But if you share, please give us a credit.
+Download your free template to build your own.

 The first step to create the wheel is to identify your personas.
 All businesses should have persona buyers to understand who you should be selling to.
 For example, you wouldn’t be selling meat in a vegetarian market.
 So, you would want to align your marketing strategy to the right demographic market.